Africa-EU - key statistical indicators

 Huge contrasts in mobile communication

 Mobile communication in Africa has exploded over the last decade.
 As fixed network infrastructures are expensive and take a long time to build, mobile networks have taken a prominent role in the development of the telecommunications sector and the information society in Africa.
 As a result, mobile communication penetration has risen rapidly.
-In 2014, the number of mobile communication subscriptions per thousand inhabitants reached 781, which was eight and a half times higher than a decade before (Figure 13).
+In 2015, the number of mobile communication subscriptions per thousand inhabitants in Africa reached 823, almost four times the 2006 level.
+In 2015, the rate was 1 213 in the EU-28 (Figure 14).

-In terms of mobile communication subscriptions per inhabitant, the top 20 list for Africa and the European Union includes Sweden, Latvia, Finland, Gabon, Botswana, the Seychelles, Denmark and Libya, among other African and European countries.
-These mentioned African countries had mobile communication penetration rates that matched the highest rates in the EU-28, all lying above the European Union Member States average of 1 355 mobile communication subscriptions per thousand inhabitants.
-In contrast, in particular Eritrea lagged far behind with only 64 subscriptions per thousand inhabitants in 2014.
-South Sudan and the Central African Republic also have low mobile communications penetration, both recording 245 subscriptions in 2014.
+In terms of mobile communication subscriptions per inhabitant, the top 20 joint list for Africa and the European Union is topped by four African countries: Botswana, South Africa, Gabon and the Seychelles, with subscriptions rates ranging from 1 581 to 1 690 in 2015.
+The first EU Member State is Austria, in fifth place with 1 574 subscriptions per thousand inhabitants.
+In contrast with the eleven African countries lying above the EU-28 average, Eritrea lagged far behind with only 70 subscriptions per thousand inhabitants in 2015.
+South Sudan and the Central African Republic also have low mobile communications penetration, recording 239 and 259 subscriptions respectively in 2015.
 Nevertheless, most countries with a low mobile communication penetration registered high growth rates.
-In Ethiopia, which over the decade from 2004 to 2014 has recorded the highest growth rate, the penetration had increased from two subscriptions per thousand inhabitants in 2004 to 316 in 2014.
+In Ethiopia, which over the last decade has recorded the highest growth rate, the penetration had increased from 11 subscriptions per thousand inhabitants in 2006 to 428 in 2015.

 Data sources and availability